Student housing - using a guarantor

 Does the guarantor have to live in the UK

-Landlords will usually want a guarantor who lives in the UK as it's easier for them to take legal action against a UK resident if they need to.
-There are reciprocal agreements within Europe for court orders to be enforced.
-This may make it more reasonable for a landlord to accept a guarantor within Europe.
-There is more about these orders on the website of the Scottish Courts and Tribunals Service at www.scotscourts.gov.uk.
+Landlords usually want a guarantor who lives in the UK as it's easier for them to take legal action against a UK resident if they need to.
+The European Union (EU) has reciprocal agreements for court orders to be enforced, called European Enforcement Orders.
+This may make it more reasonable for a landlord to accept a guarantor in an EU country.
+You can read more about European Enforcement Orders on the Scottish Courts and Tribunals Service website.

 Guarantors of tenants who live in shared accommodation